 There is not much to write home about the United Gateway card, except that this is a $0 annual fee card.
 This means that it is a great downgrade option for personal United cards.

 Hot take, but I find this card to be extremely lackluster.
 It just doesn't feel like the card can provide anymore outsized value than the explorer card could.
 Some could argue that there are more credits to justify the annual fee.
 However, why would I get a card, spend time and effort just to use the credits and break even?
-The only option to get outsized value is through the free checked bag benefit.
-However, this benefit is already present on the Explorer card and there is even a lack of United club passes.
+Many of the perks also overlap with the Explorer card.
 The only time I would recommend this card is if they fly United often with 2 checked bags and absolutely do not value United Club access at all.

-For the highest tier of the United cards, the main draw is to once again have unlimited lounge access, specifically to the United Clubs.
-While United clubs generally don't have the best food but like a buffet, free food is free food.
+The flag ship benefit of the United Club cards are the United Club access.
 Since both cards also provide 2 free checked bags, this is why I mentioned that the Quest card would only be valuable for those that do not value United Clubs at all.
 Both cards come with Avis President's Club, which is Avis's highest status and not one that any other credit card will provide.
-Where the personal club really shines is the rest of the perks.
-For those chasing elite status, the personal club card will grant 1,500 PQP each year just for holding the card.
+For those chasing elite status, the personal club card will grant 1,500 PQP each year just for holding the card and 1 PQP per $15 spent on it.
 The card also gives a 10% discount on economy saver awards in continental US and Canada, similar to a perk found on the Delta cards.
 To top it off, the card also grants IHG Platinum status.
-Although not as many statement credits, I find this club card to be much more appealing than the Quest card due to the nature of the card providing statuses and perks that would otherwise cost a lot more money to obtain.